-Express Passes are still available for purchase, or for guests staying at any of the premier Universal Orlando hotels.
+Express Passes are, of course, available for purchase, or for guests staying at any of the premier Universal Orlando hotels.
 Universal has also expanded its use of the Virtual Line system, making it available (and sometimes required) for attractions including Hagrid’s Magical Creatures Motorbike Adventure, Harry Potter and the Escape from Gringotts, and Revenge of the Mummy.
 Download the free Universal app to familiarize yourself with this system before you go, and check for any updates while at the park.

-- Limited nighttime shows – although Universal Orlando’s Cinematic Celebration is showing at Universal Studios Florida on select nights (check the app for dates and times), Nighttime Lights at Hogwarts is not currently in operation.
+- Limited nighttime shows – although Universal Orlando’s Cinematic Celebration is showing at Universal Studios Florida on select nights (check the app for dates and times), Nighttime Lights at Hogwarts is currently in operation.

 Characters can still be found throughout the parks, but the typical meet-and-greets are organized a little bit differently: guests will be positioned at a spot approximately six feet away from the characters to pose for snaps.
 You might even catch Hashtag the Panda waving from an open window at 30 Rock next to Race Through New York with Jimmy Fallon, or see Beetlejuice haunting the stage outside of the Horror Make-Up Show theater.

 What about visiting the Volcano Bay water theme park during the COVID-19 pandemic?

 Water park fans can rejoice – Volcano Bay has reopened for the 2021 spring and summer season!
 (It had closed for some four months during the winter.)
 For safety reasons, masks are not allowed while in the pools or on the water rides, and the park continues to use the virtual queue for most rides.

 What changes are in effect at Universal CityWalk Orlando during the COVID-19 pandemic?